Medicilon Logo

 Coagulation Pathway Studies In Vitro

-The drug development of anticoagulants and procoagulant agents are the most important for the treatment of thrombotic and hemorrhagic disorders, including cardiovascular diseases.
-So the in vitro screening platform for anticoagulants and procoagulant drugs plays a crucial role in the early stage of drug discovery.
-Medicilon provides studies of coagulation pathways, offering clients high-quality screening data to support further drug structure-activity relationship studies.
+The development of anticoagulants and procoagulant agents is crucial for treating thrombotic and hemorrhagic disorders, including cardiovascular diseases.
+Therefore, the in vitro screening platform for these drugs plays a vital role in the early stages of drug discovery.
+Medicilon provides studies of coagulation pathways, delivering high-quality screening data to support further studies on drug structure-activity relationships.

 Download

-• The normal functioning of the coagulation mechanism requires the intricate interaction of multiple proteins, collectively referred to as coagulation factors.
-Currently, there are 15 known coagulation factors, including 12 factors from the classical coagulation pathway (Factors I to XIII, excluding VI), two factors from the kinin system and vwf.
-The ultimate outcome of the coagulation process is to convert fibrinogen into fibrin, and most of the coagulation factors are serine proteases.
+• The normal function of the coagulation mechanism relies on the complex interaction of multiple proteins, collectively known as coagulation factors.
+Currently, there are 15 known coagulation factors, including 12 factors from the classical coagulation pathway (Factors I to XIII, excluding Factor VI), two factors from the kinin system, and vwf.
+The ultimate goal of the coagulation process is to convert fibrinogen into fibrin, and most coagulation factors are serine proteases.

 Specifically, the coagulation factors are as follows: Factor I: Fibrinogen; Factor II: Prothrombin; Factor III: Tissue Factor; Factor IV: Calcium Ion; Factor V: Labile Factor; Factor VII: Proconvertin; Factor VIII: Antihemophilic Factor A; Factor IX: Antihemophilic Factor B; Factor X: Stuart Factor; Factor XI: Plasma Thromboplastin Antecedent; Factor XII: Hageman Factor; Factor XIII: Fibrin-Stabilizing Factor.

-The traditional view of the coagulation cascade is that the blood clotting process is composed of three parts: the intrinsic pathway, the extrinsic pathway and the common pathway.
+The traditional view of the coagulation cascade states that the blood clotting process consists of three parts: the intrinsic pathway, the extrinsic pathway, and the common pathway.

-The intrinsic pathway refers to that part of the process where the activated Factor XII forms the IXa-VIIIa-Ca2+-PL complex, which subsequently activates Factor X.
+The intrinsic pathway involves the activation of Factor XII, which forms the IXa-VIIIa-Ca2+-PL complex, subsequently activating Factor X.

-The extrinsic pathway refers to the release of TF and the formation of TF-VIIa-Ca2+ complex, which activates Factor X. The common pathway is that part of the process where activated factor Xa and Va bind and activate thrombin, resulting in the conversion of fibrinogen to fibrin.
+The extrinsic pathway involves the release of tissue factor (TF) and the formation of the TF-VIIa-Ca2+ complex, which activates Factor X. The common pathway is where activated Factor Xa and Factor Va bind and activate thrombin, resulting in the conversion of fibrinogen to fibrin.

 Figure.1.
 Coagulation pathway mechanism diagram.webp